alexander-irbis/finshir/README.md

 $ finshir --receiver=google.com:80 --json-report=report.json
 ```

 What means "at the end"?
-Well, Finshir will generate a report for you either if allotted time expires or if you cancel the process by Ctrl-C. You can look at the report examples at the [`/files`](https://github.com/Gymmasssorla/finshir/tree/master/files) folder:
+Well, Finshir will generate a report for you either if allotted time expires or if you cancel the process by Ctrl-C. You can look at the report examples in the [`/files`](https://github.com/Gymmasssorla/finshir/tree/master/files) folder:

 ([`files/report.json`](https://github.com/Gymmasssorla/finshir/blob/master/files/report.json))
 ```json